 Stochastics: Probability Theory & Statistics

 Stochastic as the "mathematics of chance" plays an important role.
-It examines stochastic processes and their longterm behavior - for example spatial branchings, which describe the spread of populations.
+It examines stochastic processes and their long term behavior - for example spatial branchings, which describe the spread of populations.
 Statistics encompass all the quantitative methods, which serve to filter information from data (data mining).

-Probability theory: recognising structure within randomness
+Probability theory: recognizing structure within randomness

 Probability theory is applied in many areas such as business science and computer science.
 In addition, it has many connections to other areas of mathematics, such as analysis, graph theory and mathematical physics.

 Our groups are active in the following areas of probability theory:

 - with stochastic processes such as random walks in random networks and environments as models for transport in inhomogeneous medium.

 - with random walks with self-interaction, for example, self-reinforcing and self-repelling random walks.
 These models offer fascinating mathematical challenges and contribute to the understanding of self-reinforcing effects within complex biological systems.

 - with the research of randomized processes in signal processing and data analysis.
 These can often be described with the assistance of structured random matrices and then analyzed using methods from probability theory.